Ground: Thonburi Stadium

 The pleasant fella dropped me at Bang Khae MRT station, and on this occasion, I used my improving knowledge to take the train all the way to Lad Phrao station, where the number 96 bus took some time to get me all the way home.
 But time was never going to be an issue.

 A fine day out was completed with a meal and a few drinks at my new favourite local bar, where I resolved a slight misunderstanding on my bill from the previous evening.
+Little did I know at that time that I would end up marrying the lady owner!
 Everything in the world was good!

 Read here to read about my visit when Thonburi Stadium was used as a neutral venue for a Thailand Amateur League regional final.